5 High Yielding Herbs for Your Medicinal Garden

 To grow lemon balm, sow seeds directly into the garden after the last frost.
 Lemon balm prefers partial shade and well-drained soil and requires regular watering.

-Lemon balm, like other plants in the mint family, will take over a garden and yard.
-I recommend planting lemon balm in containers and away from garden beds.
 A few years ago, we planted lemon balm in a small area along one of our fences and now it is everywhere, in every garden bed, and even in the lawn.
 It’s not a terrible problem to have if you love lemon balm, but it can become invasive and choke out other plants.

 Harvesting Lemon Balm